OCA/server-tools/auto_backup/readme/USAGE.rst

 ------------------------------------

 Want to make sure if the connection details are correct and if Odoo can automatically write them to the remote server?
-Simply click on the ???Test SFTP Connection??? button and you will get message telling you if everything is OK, or what is wrong!
+Simply click on the ‘Test SFTP Connection’ button and you will get message telling you if everything is OK, or what is wrong!

 E-mail on backup failure